UNODC and The Open University are partnering to support anti-corruption, integrity and ethics education in universities

 ZUCHENG ZHOU: I can imagine that many people will benefit from that.

 RICHARD HARRIS: Every once in a while, one of them will come off to me and say, you know, that class I did on ethics, it actually helped me this week.

 CATHERINE ORDWAY: I feel optimistic about it.
 I think they are so exciting.

 This course was designed by the Open Justice Centre and UNODC and is hosted by The Open University.

 Your questions answered

 To promote high quality anti-corruption, integrity and ethics education

 At the end of the course there is an optional knowledge assessment.
 This is a great way to check your understanding of what you have learned in this course and a chance to obtain your Open University digital badge.
 Full details on the assessment and the badge are given in the Conclusion section.

 This course has been designed for 5 hours study, but you can complete the course at your own pace, and you can re-visit it any time.

-This course offers a supportive and accessible gateway to getting the most from the integrity and ethics resources which UNODC has developed.
+Getting the most from the anti-corruption, integrity and ethics resources

 The course was designed by UNODC and the Open Justice Centre and is hosted by The Open University